digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
+When creating my own styles, I tend to ue postcss or even bundle them with webpack into one file.
+Given 5 stylesheets to integrate I'd probably use YUI Compressor.

 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
 * How many resources will a browser download from a given domain at a time?